Fraud Blocker

 Galapagos Mockingbirds

 The Galapagos Mockingbird might not be the most famous but it has had the greatest early influence on the theory of Natural Selection.
 There are four species of mockingbirds in the archipelago and the Galapagos mockingbird is the most widespread.
 The crown, nape, and tail are black and brown, and the wings are tipped with white.
 Whereas, the throat, chest, and belly are mostly white with flecks of brown.
-Galapagos mockingbirds feed themselves on fruits, nectars from cacti, small vertebrates, seabird eggs, and carrion.
-When you want to see the Galapagos mockingbird then you need to go to Santa Fe, Genovesa, Santa Cruz, Isabela, North Seymour, and Daphne Islands.

 Darwin’s Finches

 In the Galapagos Archipelago, you can spot 14 different species of Darwin’s Finches.
-As the name indicates, they are called so after the biologist Charles Darwin.
+As the name indicates, they are led so after the biologist Charles Darwin.
 The Finches are fearless and very noisy.
 All of Darwin’s finches have a similar size to a sparrow and they have a similar appearance with grey, brown, black, or olive-colored feathers.
 Even though the 14 different finches have the same appearance, they differ in size and habitat.
 The 14 different species of Darwin finches on the island also vary in their diet.
-Some will eat seeds whereas others eat insects.
-You can find Darwin’s finches throughout the Galapagos Archipelago.

 Galapagos Penguins